 Aside from providing general knowledge about literacy education, coursework for the M.Ed. in C&I – Literacy Studies covers literacy research and theory.
 Graduate students take part in instructional practicums while studying curriculum design.
 They also learn about literacy development in elementary learners, pre-adolescent learners and adolescent learners.

-The online M.Ed. in C&I – Literacy Studies online program at UTA is a 30-credit program divided into seven classes and three practicums.
-UTA's curriculum is designed to prepare students for reading specialist, English as a Second Language (ESL) and Master Reading Teacher (MRT) certifications.
+The online M.Ed. in C&I – Literacy Studies online program at UTA is a 30-credit program divided into seven classes and two practicums.
+UTA's curriculum is designed to prepare students for Reading Specialist, and English as a Second Language (ESL) certifications.
 Practicums are placed at the beginning, middle and end of coursework, successively building as degree candidates move through the program.

 - Literacy Practicum I: This course introduces graduate students to literacy instruction, theory and research.
 Lessons are applied in a K-12 environment.